 | Free lounge visits included | 1 | 8 | Unlimited |

 One lounge visit equals one entry pass for you or an accompanying guest.
-For example, if you and 3 travelling companions want to enter the lounge, you’ll have to buy or use 4 lounge visits, which cost $35 USD apiece.
+For example, if you and three travelling companions want to enter the lounge, you’ll have to buy or use four lounge visits, which cost $35 USD apiece.

-For Canadians, there aren’t many differences between the two programs.
-They have similar membership tiers, costs, and lounge fees; they both offer airport transfers, dining discounts, meet and greets, and spa treatments; and they both include the Plaza Premium Lounge network.
+For Canadians, there aren’t many differences between Dragonpass and Priority Pass.
+They have similar membership tiers, costs, and lounge fees.
+Both offer airport transfers, dining discounts, meet-and-greets, spa treatments, and include access to the Plaza Premium Lounge network.

-But with 1,500+ locations in 600+ airports and 145 countries, Priority Pass has a slightly bigger network.
+However, with 1,300 locations in more than 600 airports and 148 cities, Priority Pass has a slightly larger network.
 It’s also been in business for a decade longer and offers car rental discounts, among other things.

-Accessing a DragonPass airport lounge is as simple as showing your digital or physical membership card to the front desk and paying the fee, if applicable.
-Every DragonPass lounge is located after security, so you’ll also need a same-day boarding pass for a departing flight.
+Accessing a Dragonpass airport lounge is as simple as presenting your digital membership card to the front desk and paying the applicable fee.
+Every Dragonpass lounge is located after security, so you’ll also need a same-day boarding pass for a departing flight.

 The name on your boarding pass must match the name on your membership card.

-You can purchase DragonPass lounge visits online or by using the Android or iOS app.
+You can purchase Dragonpass lounge visits through the Android or iOS app.

 | Method | How to buy |